 Specific rules for the use of grant funds

 - Grant funds cannot be used to provide salaries or stipends to applicants, co-applicants or collaborators, regardless of an individual’s eligibility to apply for grants.

-- Grant funds cannot be used to provide salaries or stipends to the grantee or to other persons whose status would make them eligible to apply for grants from the agency.
+- Grant funds cannot be used to provide salaries or stipends to the grantee or to other individuals whose status would make them eligible to apply for grants from the agency.

 Guidelines and related support material